Clinical Research Directory

 Summary

 The goal of this clinical trial is to investigate whether early detection of bleeding and prompt blood transfusions can help prevent delirium in patients aged 75 and older who are admitted to the hospital with hip fractures.
-The main question the trial aims to answer is: • Do patients aged 75 and older with hip fractures benefit from quicker treatment of anaemia (low blood count) to reduce the risk of delirium?
+The main question the trial aims to answer is: Do patients aged 75 and older with hip fractures benefit from earlier treatment of anemia (low blood count) to reduce the risk of delirium?
 Researchers will compare early diagnosis and treatment of bleeding with standard care to determine if it helps lower the risk of developing delirium.
-Participants will: * Undergo blood tests and have their vital signs checked, as well as be screened for delirium three times a day for the first 48 hours after surgery. * Receive blood transfusions promptly if their haemoglobin levels drop below a specified threshold. * Have a follow-up visit at 30 days to assess their memory and overall quality of life. * Have another follow-up at 90 days to check for hospital readmissions and survival
+Participants will: Undergo blood tests, have their vital signs monitored, and be screened for delirium three times a day for the first 48 hours after surgery.
+Receive blood transfusions promptly if their hemoglobin levels fall below a specified threshold.
+Attend a follow-up visit at 30 days to assess cognitive function and overall quality of life.
+Attend another follow-up at 90 days to evaluate hospital readmissions and survival.

 Official title: The Impact of Bleeding on Delirium Outcomes in Older Patients With Hip Fractures: A Single-Blind, Randomized Controlled Trial - The IMPROVE-HIP Study